Save the Date for Celebrating 25 Years of the Americans with Disabilities Act!!

 Do you care about others and want to see their lives improve?

-Can you contribute two-four hours a month in addition to the four to six SILC meetings per year?
+Can you contribute two-four hours a month in addition to the four to six SILC meetings a year?

 If so, then SILC membership could be for you!
 It means giving back to your community and to the state in a positive way.
 You would be contributing significantly an invaluable gift of your time, talents and treasures!
 For more information or an application, contact Priscilla Carlson, SILC Coordinator, at either email@example.com or (303) 968-6546.